cseanburns/systems-librarianship/src/6a-install-wordpress.md

 This means that when we plan to download software outside of the `apt` ecosystem, we need to make sure that our systems meet the requirements for our installation.
-The [WordPress.org Requirements][wp_requirements] page states that the WordPress installation requires at least PHP version 7.4 and MySQL version 8.0 or greater.
+The [WordPress.org Requirements][wp_requirements] page states that the WordPress installation requires PHP version 8.3 or greater, MySQL version 8.0 or greater (or MariaDB version 10.6 or greater), and HTTPS support.
 We can check that our systems meet these requirements with the following commands.
 To check our installed version of PHP: